fowler-lab/tb-bdq-cat/README.md

 ---

-All data used to build and test the catalogues can be found in data/.
+All data used to build and test the catalogues can be found in the `data/` directory.